Photo by Shade Narramore / MTSU Sidelines

 After finishing her volunteer work in Cambodia, she came back to the United States and was later asked by the CEO of End Slavery Tennessee to become the director of community outreach.

 Rutter defined human trafficking as the modern day form of slavery.
 Human trafficking is the second largest criminal industry in the world.
 17 percent of girls are trafficked and 10 percent of boys are trafficked, globally.
+It is everyone person’s worst nightmare to hear about international or national cases of human trafficking so it is important that we put a stop to this as soon as possible to stop it happening to someone else.

 “Trafficking is an unreported crime,” Rutter said.